John Jacob

 Before Hoist

-I grew up in a family home service business: my grandpa started it, my dad ran it, and my brother and I scaled and eventually sold it.
-Working in the trades gave me a front row seat to how annoying buying home services is for homeowners but even worse how painful and inefficient marketing and sales is for providers.
+I grew up in a family home service business.
+My grandpa started it, my dad ran it, and my brother and I scaled it and eventually sold it.
+Working in the trades showed me how annoying buying home services is for homeowners, and how much worse the marketing and sales side is for the people doing the work.

 Other Projects